mjhea0/python-ruby/readme.md

 Source: [http://www.artima.com/intv/rubyP.html](http://www.artima.com/intv/rubyP.html)

 With more freedom and less syntactical rules, many Rubyists believe that Ruby is a much more elegant language - and it is.
 But you can also often see messy code (especially from beginners) that can be difficult for other developers to read.
 For example, you can put multiple statements on one line.
-This can look good (or sexy as many Rubyists put it) - and be readable - depending on how it's coded or it can be a mess.
+This can look good and be readable, depending on how it's coded - or it can be a mess.

 Let's compare some code.
 The following snippets of code are for solving the Fibonacci sequence: